Highlights from the Ratings and Financial Report for Range Resources Corporation (RRC)

-Range Resources Corporation (NYSE:RRC) went up by 6.64% from its latest closing price compared to the recent 1-year high of $17.73.
-The company’s stock price has collected 7.13% of gains in the last five trading sessions.
+Range Resources Corporation (NYSE:RRC) went down by -0.84% from its latest closing price compared to the recent 1-year high of $20.51.
+The company’s stock price has collected 1.73% of gains in the last five trading sessions.
 Barron’s reported on 08/29/21 that Natural Gas Soars and Investors Are Starting to Believe

 Is It Worth Investing in Range Resources Corporation (NYSE :RRC) Right Now?